mariogarzajr16/soc-lab-notes/splunk-knowledge-objects-notes.md

 This document summarizes hands-on experience working with Splunk knowledge objects in a SOC-focused training environment.

 ## Knowledge Objects Used
-- Fields and field extractions
+- Custom Fields: Set up field extractions for important data (usernames and event IDs)
-- Saved searches
+- Saved searches (For complex SPL queries)
-- Reports
+- Reports (Search results into tables)
-- Dashboards
+- Dashboards (Command Center)

 ## SOC Use Case
 Knowledge objects were used to standardize searches, improve alert visibility, and support consistent investigation workflows.